sriyalj/Machine-Translation/Final Report/README.md

 - What were the obstacles and how did you overcome them?<br><br>
 Our main challenge was to find the proper parameters that fulfill the desired training behaviour.
 We overcame this by asking <code> sockeye.train -h </code> and finding out the params.
 For some, this was trivial.
 We calculated checkpoint frequency by dividing the given 648424 training instances by batch size 64, resulting in ~10132 iterations in an epoch.
 The checkpoint frequency describes after how many iterations the algorithm shall create a checkpoint, that's why we divided 10132 by 3 (the given checkpoint frequency) resulting in a parameter of 3377.
-- The results can be found in our [practicum 2 homework folder](https://github.com/mt2018-tartu-shared-task/practicum2-fishbone/tree/master/practicum2_hw), last changed on 22 Oct 2018, 18:04 EEST <br>
 - Contribution of each team member (who done what)
   - param finding: Maxi Fischer, Sophie Gräfnitz, Sriyal Jayasinghe
   - model training: Maxi Fischer, Sriyal Jayasinghe